markobarleben/slack-newspipe_v2/README.md

 ## Privacy policy

-__slack-newspipe will add a slash command to your team.__ We do not store any information about the Slack teams that use this app.
+__Basically slack-newspipe_v2 will only add a slash command to your team.__ We do not store any information about the Slack teams that use this app.
 We only respond to the request for `/newspipe`.

 __If you want to use :point_right: POST ARTICLE :point_left:__

 * We need your __permission__ to post messages as you into slack.